Step 2: Gather and Submit Necessary Documents

 Apply for Your Benefits

-Students utilizing the below federal VA education benefits must apply here in order to use them.
+Students utilizing the below federal VA education benefits must apply on the vets.gov website in order to use them.

 - Chapter 33: Post 9/11 GI Bill